nicklockwood/XMLDictionary/README.md

 - Added dictionaryWithXMLParser: constructor method
 - Added wrapRootNode option as a nicer way to preserve root node name
 - No longer crashes if non-string values are used as keys or attributes
+- Now complies with the -Weverything warning level

 Version 1.3